Sample

 Publisher's summary

 The human cost was staggering.
-Of the 125,000 men who served in Bomber Command, more than 55,000 were killed and another 8,400 were wounded.
-Some 10,000 survived being shot down only to become prisoners of war.
-In simple, brutal terms, Harris' aircrew had only a 40 per cent chance of surviving the war unscathed.
+Of the 125,000 men who served in Bomber Command, over 55,000 were killed and another 8,400 were wounded.
+Some 10,000 survived being shot down, only to become prisoners of war.
+In simple, brutal terms, Harris's aircrew had only a 40 per cent chance of surviving the war unscathed.

 ©2020 John Nichol (P)2020 Simon & Schuster Audio